zsavajji/gmap-vue/packages/documentation/docs/README.md

 </script>
 ```

+### Accessing Google Maps API

-If you need to gain access to the `google` object:
+If you need to access the Google maps API directly you can use the exported `gmapApi()` function like this

 ```vue
 <template>
   <GmapMap ref="mapRef" ...>